Skip to main content

 Token lifetime

 Tokens are valid for 180 days from the date of generation.
-After expiry you must generate a new token.
+Before that window closes, you have two options:

 Using a token